 Cedar and Redwood

-Two of the oldest woods in use are the most traditional as well.
-The famous Adirondack-style chair has been around since before the Civil War.
-These are the main two woods that are suitable for outside use, as they won't deteriorate or rot.
+Two of the oldest woods in use are the most traditional as well: redwood and cedar.
+They are used for the famous Adirondack-style chair has been around since before the Civil War.
+These are also the main two woods suitable for outside use, as they won't deteriorate or rot.
 And as the Rowden Atelier Furniture Making School notes, the scent of cedar may remain in the wood, which is more noticeable when chairs are located in confined spaces.

 Cedar and redwood are soft, easy to work with, and very comfortable because of a slight flex.
 Generally not used for fine furniture, redwood and cedar are almost exclusively used in picnic, deck and lawn chairs.